-11 Planning Performance Agreements: report to Ealing Cabinet and Appendix 26th January 2010.
-Available at: http://www2.ealing.gov.uk/services/environment/planning/planning_services/pre_application_advice/ Click on the Planning Performance Agreements heading at the top of the page and then the link to the PPA charter.
+&lt;sup>9 Planning Performance Agreements: report to Ealing Cabinet and Appendix 26th January 2010.
+Available at: http://www2.ealing.gov.uk/services/council/committees/agendas\minutes\reports/cabinet/19may2009-24may2010.html

 5.16 Moreover, the planning system requires local authorities to engage communities in shaping places.
 To ensure that community engagement is effective and meaningful, LPAs and developers should start early, continue to communicate and ensure as many people as possible feel able to make a difference to their area.
 PPAs are an ideal opportunity to structure this by identifying the preferred approach to community engagement (which may be based on the Statement of Community Involvement), including the identification of the communities to involve, the process of engagement and approach to incorporating their views, feedback and evaluation methods.